rlamana/docusaurus-plugin-copy/README.md

-# `docusaurus-plugin-copy`
+# docusaurus-plugin-copy

-Copy assets from source tree to the same path in the output directory
+Copy assets from source tree to the same path in the output directory.

 ## Installation